RSV, Cold, COVID-19, Flu? How to ID Common Kid Bugs

 “Getting vaccinated against COVID-19 and the flu is the best way to protect you and your family from infection,” shares Dr. Sevilla.

-Children ages 5 and up are eligible for the COVID-19 vaccine, and babies six months and older should get a flu vaccine.
+Children ages 6 months and up are now eligible for the COVID-19 and flu vaccine.

 “Stay vigilant; keep washing your hands, wear a mask and physical distance when possible.
 We will get through this cold, flu and COVID season,” concludes Dr. Sevilla.